SU(2) representations and a large surgery formula

 \begin{org} The paper is organized as follows.
 In Section \ref{sec: Algebraic preliminaries}, we collect some algebraic results about spectral sequences and the triangulated category, which are used in the proof of the large surgery formula.
 In Section \ref{sec: Large surgery formula}, we constructed differentials $d_+$ and $d_-$ on $\khii(Y,K)$ for a rationally null-homologous knot $K$ in a closed 3-manifold $Y$ and prove a generalization of Theorem \ref{thm: large surgery formula, main}.
 In Section \ref{sec: Vanishing results for contact elements}, we prove some vanishing results about contact elements and cobordism maps associated to contact structures.
 In particular, we prove Theorem \ref{thm: contact support} and Theorem \ref{thm: SHI giroux torsion}.
 In Section \ref{sec: Knots with instanton L-space surgeries}, we use results in former sections to prove a generalization of Theorem \ref{thm: main SU2}.
 Moreover, we prove Theorem \ref{main: L space knot} and Theorem \ref{thm: floer simple khi}.
 In Section \ref{sec: Dehn surgery along genus-one knots}, we study surgeries on genus-one knots in $S^3$ and prove Theorem \ref{thm: alternating}.
 In Section \ref{sec:Examples of SU(2)-abundant knots}, we provide examples of $SU(2)$-abundant knots and prove Corollary \ref{cor: abundant knot su2}.
 In Section \ref{sec: future}, we discuss some further directions of techniques introduced in this paper and make some conjectures.

 \end{org}

 \begin{conv} If it is not mentioned, all manifolds are smooth, oriented, and connected.
 All contact structures are oriented and positively co-oriented.
-Homology groups and cohomology groups are with $\mathbb{Z}$ coefficients.
+Classical homology groups and cohomology groups are defined with $\mathbb{Z}$ coefficients (while the instanton Floer homology in this paper is defined with $\mathbb{C}$ coefficients).
 We write $\mathbb{Z}_n$ for $\mathbb{Z}/n\mathbb{Z}$ and $\mathbb{F}_2$ for the field with two elements.